PLM Technology

 The One-Sentence Answer

-The eBOM is the product as engineering designed it.
-The mBOM is the product as manufacturing builds it.
+The EBOM is the product as engineering designed it.
+The MBOM is the product as manufacturing builds it.
 They are different documents with different structures, owned by different organizations, and the translation between them is the work that MES exists to execute.

-What the eBOM Is
+What the EBOM Is

-The Engineering Bill of Materials is the structured list of parts and assemblies that defines what a product is, organized the way engineering thinks.
+The Engineering Bill of Materials (eBOM) is the structured list of parts and assemblies that defines what a product is, organized the way engineering thinks.
 Engineering thinks in functions and subsystems: the braking system contains the master cylinder, the calipers, the rotors, the lines, the pads, the pedal assembly, regardless of which of those parts gets installed at which station on which day.
-The eBOM groups them together because functionally they belong together.
+The EBOM groups them together because functionally they belong together.
 It is hierarchical in the way the design is hierarchical — assembly contains subassembly contains part — and it carries the design intent, the geometry references, the material specifications, the controlled revisions, and the change history.
-The eBOM lives in PLM and is owned by engineering.
+The EBOM lives in PLM and is owned by engineering.

-What the mBOM Is
+What the MBOM Is

 The Actual Difference

-The technical answer is that eBOM and mBOM contain mostly the same parts in different groupings.
+The technical answer is that EBOM and MBOM contain mostly the same parts in different groupings.
 The honest answer is that they are answering different questions, and that is why the gap between them is non-trivial.
 Engineering's question is what is this product? — and the answer is structured by function so that a change to the braking system is one navigable subtree.
 Manufacturing's question is how do we build it? — and the answer is structured by sequence so that the operator at station 12 is looking at exactly the parts that get installed at station 12.
 The same physical product yields two different documents because the two organizations are looking at the same reality through different decompositions.

 The mistake — the one this comparison is built to expose — is treating that as a representation problem that better tooling can solve.
 It is not.
 The two BOMs are structurally different because the two organizations are.
 Modern PLM platforms acknowledge this by carrying both explicitly, with documented translation rules between them, rather than pretending one can substitute for the other.
 The vendors that promise a single unified BOM are usually selling something that, at rollout, requires either engineering to learn process planning or manufacturing to abandon the way they actually build.
 Both options fail predictably.